 Frequently Asked Questions

-How do I register for the Law Enforcement Ride & Run to Remember?
+How do I register for the Run for the Badge?

 Click the 'Register' button at the top of the page, and select whether you want to join as an individual or part of a team.
 Then select whether you want to register as a runner, walker, or virtual participant.